-(b) Gross production is the company's share of production (excluding purchases) before deduction of the mineral owners' or governments' share or both.
+(b) Gross production is the company's share of production (excluding purchases) before deduction of the mineral owners' or

 (c) Production of natural gas includes amounts used for internal consumption with the exception of the amounts reinjected.

 (d) Net production is gross production less the mineral owners' or governments' share or both.